May 14th - 25th, 2017

 After arriving in Dubrovnik, the “Pearl of the Adriatic,” and transferring to the hotel, the adventure begins!

-We will stay two nights at the stylish boutique Hilton Imperial Dubrovnik.
+We’ll stay two nights at the stylish boutique Hilton Imperial Dubrovnik.
 Location?
-Simply, ideal: a quiet street in the heart of Dubrovnik’s Old Town, just off the main Placa Stradun!
+Simply ideal: a quiet street in the heart of Dubrovnik’s Old Town, just off the main Placa Stradun!

 Spend the day camera in hand, discovering Dubrovnik’s Old City, a UNESCO World Heritage site.
 We’ll explore its narrow streets, diverse architecture, street performers, and well-preserved medieval walls.
 Weather should be perfect this time of year with fewer travelers than later in the summer.
 Spring flowers will be blooming and grasses will be lush green.